WilsonYangLiu/hello-world/lncRNA.md

 |-- summarize
    |-- <group>: align_summary.txt, raw_count.txt
 |-- report & report.tar.gz: You can download this file and create a HTML report in your machine
+       If you wish create HTML report in Tianhe2, do not foget to uncomment the necessary line in `report/run.sh`
 |-- <DATE>_<TIME>: the Log files, check these files if you don’t have seen any expected file
 ```
 ## 二 lncRNA-screen